-However, the said Arbitration has stalled as NHAI not agreed for Arbitral Tribunal Fees over and above Fourth Schedule of Arbitration & Conciliation Act, 1996.
-The Arbitral Tribunal opined that considering the quantum of work involved, fees as per Fourth Schedule will be too less and Arbitral Tribunal regretted their inability to continue with the arbitral proceedings and directed parties to take steps in accordance with law.
+However, the said Arbitration had stalled as NHAI had not agreed for Arbitral Tribunal's Fees over and above Fourth Schedule of Arbitration & Conciliation Act, 1996.
+The Arbitral Tribunal opined that, considering the quantum of work involved, fees as per Fourth Schedule will be too less and Arbitral Tribunal regretted their inability to continue with the arbitral proceedings and directed parties to take steps in accordance with law.

-In accordance with the law and Concession Agreement, the company vide its letter dated 24.01.2023 has nominated Justice Ms. Gyan Sudha Misra as its substitute Arbitrator and requested NHAI to appoint its substitute Arbitrator.
-NHAI is in process for appointing his substitute Arbitrator.
-After appointment substitute Arbitral Tribunal hearing may take place.
+In accordance with the law and Concession Agreement, the Company vide its letter dated 24.01.2023 had nominated Justice Ms. Gyan Sudha Misra as its substitute Arbitrator and NHAI had nominated Justice Sh.
+G. S. Singhvi as its substitute Arbitrator.
+Both the nominated Arbitrators appointed Justice Sh.
+Dipak Misra as Presiding Arbitrator and the Arbitral Tribunal was reconstituted on 26.04.2023 for further proceedings of Arbitration.